 - that the University shall inculcate in the student ethical, moral and intellectual values that manifest in courage, discipline, fair play, self motivation and respect for the dignity of an honest life.

-The Presbyterian University College is conceived as a response to the challenge presented by the high demand for student admission in Ghanaian Universities (low access), the perceived lowering of academic standards and the erosion of moral and ethical values in the Ghanaian Society.
+The Presbyterian University is conceived as a response to the challenge presented by the high demand for student admission in Ghanaian Universities (low access), the perceived lowering of academic standards and the erosion of moral and ethical values in the Ghanaian Society.
 It will relate its programmes to the developmental needs of Ghana in the 21st Century and beyond, in terms of training, research, extension and service.
 It will identify and fill important niches in the development of higher education in the country.

 The main concepts are as follows: